cawel/notes-binder/en/world/history/The Modern World - Global History since 1760/7 - The Great Acceleration (1890-1910).md

   * cannot work or within the existing system
   * secular
   * anti-military
-  * organize, underground as needed , for direct action
+  * organize, underground as needed, for direct action
   * direction action using general strikes or violence
   * internationalist

-## Examples of the battles won by the national conservatives
+## Examples of battles won by the national conservatives

 ### Chicago in the 1890s
 * battle between national conservatives and liberals or socialists